tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

     > **Note:** If only certain advanced features are required, check the box corresponding to the respective advanced features and save any modifications made.
 Only advanced features which has been enabled can be used.

-## Task 2: Configure an OCI Managed Instance to enable LCM operations
+## Task 2: Configure an OCI Managed Instance to enable advanced features

 > **Note:** Please refer to this task if the **installation script was not used** to install the management agent.
 The management agent should have been enabled using the Management Agent plugin on your OCI compute instance's Oracle Cloud Agent (OCA).

-After you have installed the Management Agent, follow the steps below to verify required plugins and enable LCM operations.
+After you have installed the Management Agent, follow the steps below to verify required plugins and enable Java Management Service.

 ### **OCI Compute Instance Managed Instance**
 If you are using an OCI compute instance and it already has the Management Agent installed using OCA and `Java Usage Tracking` plugin deployed, then follow the steps to enable Oracle Java Management plugin and Verify the OCA installation package version.